Hopding/react-native-pdf-lib/README.md

       y: 25,
       width: 200,
       height: 100,
-    },
+      source: 'path' // 'assets' to get image from Android assets 'path' to get image from imagePath }
-    'path' // 'assets' to get image from Android assets 'path' to get image from imagePath );
+   );

 // Create a PDF page to add to document